Noel Treacy

-Noel Treacy (18 December 1951 – 2 February 2022) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Galway East constituency from 1982 to 2011.
-He served as Minister of State in a number of departments over his career.
+Noel Treacy (18 December 1951 – 2 February 2022) was an Irish Fianna Fáil politician who served as a Minister of State in various government departments and a Teachta Dála (TD) for the Galway East constituency from 1982 to 2011.

 Early life

 Treacy was born in Ballinasloe, County Galway, in 1951.
 He was educated at Gurteen National School and St. Joseph's College, Garbally Park in Ballinasloe.
 He worked as an auctioneer and financial services manager before entering public life.
 He was married to Mary Cloonan and had three daughters and one son.

 Political career

 Treacy joined Fianna Fáil at 17 in 1969.
 Treacy was first elected to Dáil Éireann at a by-election in July 1982 caused by the death of Fianna Fáil TD Johnny Callanan and was re-elected at each election until his retirement in 2011.
-His election marked the last time a government party was successful in winning a by-election until the election of Patrick Nulty of the Labour Party in the Dublin West by-election in 2011.
+His election marked the last time a government party was successful in winning a by-election until the election of Patrick Nulty of the Labour Party in the 2011 Dublin West by-election.
 He was a member of Galway County Council from 1985 to 1991.

 In March 1987, Fianna Fáil returned to government under Charles Haughey, and Treacy was appointed as Minister of State at the Department of Finance, with special responsibility for the Office of Public Works and the Central Development Committee.
 The following year he was appointed to an additional role as Minister of State at the Department of the Taoiseach, with responsibility for Heritage, the first minister assigned with this responsibility.

 After the 1989 general election, Fianna Fáil formed a coalition government with the Progressive Democrats.
 Treacy was appointed as Minister of State at the Department of Health with responsibility for Children.
 In February 1991, he was reassigned as Minister of State at the Department of Justice with responsibility for Law Reform.
 He was sacked by Haughey in November 1991.